-The amount you can sue for pain and suffering depends on the circumstances of your accident and the extent of your injuries.
-Before you attempt to file a case for pain and suffering, make sure you have a basic understanding of what pain and suffering is and what you are allowed to claim in Louisiana.
+The amount of money you can sue for pain and suffering depends on the circumstances of your accident and the extent of your injuries.
+However, there is no cap on awards for pain and suffering in Louisiana.
+Before you attempt to file a case for pain and suffering, make sure you understand what pain and suffering is and what you are allowed to claim in Louisiana.

-A car accident lawyer can help you determine what you can claim as pain and suffering and how much your case is worth.
-Your attorney can help you avoid common mistakes that victims make when suing for pain and suffering.
+A personal injury lawyer can help you determine what you can claim as pain and suffering and how much your case is worth.
+Your attorney can also help you avoid common mistakes victims make when suing for pain and suffering.

 Pain and Suffering in a Personal Injury Case

-Louisiana Civil Code (CC) §2315 requires that any party who harms a victim provides compensation for the harm they have committed.
+CC Art.
+2315 requires any party who harms a victim to provide compensation for the harm they have committed.
 Damages for a personal injury often include medical expenses or lost wages.
-However, they also include pain and suffering that a victim may endure during their recovery.
+However, they can also include any pain and suffering a victim endures during their recovery.

 For a free legal consultation, call (337) 777-7777